Adapted from Shlomo Angel and Patrick Lamson-Hall’s NYU Stern Urbanization Project, here and here.

 Comparative cross sections of old (left) and new (right) St. Paul’s (link)

 The irony is that for a building that appeared modern to eighteenth-century eyes, the construction methods with scaffolding and wooden winches to lift heavy stones were mostly unchanged from centuries before.
 The wooden rafters inside the cathedral roof are from trees planted hundreds of years before during the High Middle Ages.
 Most telling of all, the vaults of the nave and choir are supported by medieval-style flying buttresses.
-But fearing that flying buttress – an engineering technique deeply associated medieval architecture – would be inappropriate to a classical basilica, Wren hid these buttresses behind a screen wall.
+Fearing that flying buttress – an engineering technique deeply associated medieval architecture – would be inappropriate to a classical basilica, Wren hid these buttresses behind a screen wall.
 Modern or medieval?
-The building methods and religious traditions largely descended from late medieval thought, even if the building exterior evoked very different and seemingly opposed classical traditions.
+The building methods and religious traditions largely descended from late medieval methods, even if the building exterior evoked an opposed classical tradition.

 The River Thames with St. Paul’s Cathedral